 - Download the free How to Ditch the All-or-Nothing Mindset worksheet

 - Take our How to Amplify Your Willpower to Make Healthy Change online class

 - Enroll in Love Your Body.
 Love Your Life., our signature and most in-depth online program to help you give up the dieting struggle, love yourself, and make healthy empowered change for keeps

-- Follow body positive or body neutral social media sites (following hashtags like #intuitiveeating and #healthateverysize are awesome — you’ll see us there, too!)
+- Follow body positive or body neutral social media sites like these (also, following hashtags like #intuitiveeating and #healthateverysize are awesome — you’ll see us there, too!)

 We are D-O-N-E with diet culture and diet mentality.
 And hope you’ll join us!
 Because feeling really good, taking your power back into your own hands, and trusting your body and yourself?
 Well, that is health-boosting, life-changing awesomeness that we ALL deserve.

 Did this help you?
 What other resources (books, articles, accounts, podcasts, sites, etc.) do you like to follow for non-diet advice?
 We’re putting together a follow-up post to this one with our fave anti-diet accounts to follow, so tell us below and we’ll add them! –Jenn